 Bike accidents typically happen on shared roads or pathways, meaning your incident may be a hazard to others.
 To avoid this, remove yourself, your bike and any debris from the path of oncoming vehicles or pedestrians as soon as possible.
 Once this is accomplished, you and anyone else involved in the accident should take down each other’s information and contact the authorities (usually only necessary if the combined damage exceeds $2,000 or if someone involved is impaired).

-At the time of the incident, make sure to look for witnesses and collect their information– it is difficult to do this afterwards.
+At the time of the incident, make sure to look for witnesses and collect their information– it is difficult to do this afterward.
 You will also need the name, phone number and any necessary vehicle insurance or registration from anyone involved in the accident.
 Next: take pictures of the scene and any damage, without moving anything if it is safe to do so.
 If possible, you may want to avoid fixing your bicycle in order to present it as evidence later on.
 Always document your injuries and make note of any lost earnings or productivity.

 If you are injured as a result of a bike accident, it is prudent to see a medical professional as soon as possible– even if you feel fine.
 Describe the accident in detail to the doctor and they will know how to check for injuries that do not present any symptoms.
 Medical records and expenses can also be useful if another party is found responsible.
 The same goes for your bicycle: have an experienced mechanic check it over thoroughly, even if there is no visible damage.
 A trained eye may catch a nearly invisible flaw that could mean your bike is unsafe to use.
 Finally, if you are pursuing legal action– contact or visit the experts here at Martin G Schulz & Associates!